 If the borrower under one or more of the above situations becomes current, the Credit Union must provide a history of the account since the last statement, within 90 days of when the account became current.

 Escrow Account Cancellation Notice.
-For closed-end consumer loans secured by first lien on real property or a dwelling (other than a reverse mortgage) for which an escrow account was established in connection with the transaction will be cancelled, the Credit Union shall provide an Escrow Account Cancellation Notice with the content, order and format requirements similar to the model form provided in appendix H to Regulation Z.
+For closed-end consumer loans secured by a first lien on real property or a dwelling (other than a reverse mortgage) for which an escrow account was established in connection with the transaction, will be cancelled, the Credit Union shall provide an Escrow Account Cancellation Notice with the content, order and format requirements similar to the model form provided in appendix H to Regulation Z.

 Content Requirements.
 The notice shall clearly indicate under the heading “Escrow Closing Notice” and contain the following information: